Best place to find information and services that your council provides...

 Fundamental to the new approach is the importance of risk assessment and risk management, while recognising the need for reasonableness.
 The Council's successful implementation of the regime has required consultation, co-operation and partnership between all involved in dealing with contaminated land problems and a culture of openness and transparency.

 The Secretary of State has issued statutory guidance to local authorities on the implementation of Part IIA.
 This guidance required local authorities to take a strategic approach to inspecting their areas and publish this in a written strategy.
 This strategy sets out how the St Helens Council ('the Council') has implemented its inspection duties under Part IIA.
-The Strategy was produced in 2001 and is currently being reviewed in 2012.
+The strategy was produced in 2001 and was reviewed in 2012.

 Site investigation and risk assessment